Student rights and obligations

 Do you want to talk to someone outside the department?

-You can turn to the Science Students' Union, LUNA, for advice and support during discussions with the department.
-LUNA also arranges contact with the Student representative at LU, where you can also get help to appeal a case which has been processed at the department or assistance if your case gets passed on to the disciplinary board.
+For advice and support during discussions with the department, you can turn to the Science Students' Union, LUNA, or to the Engineering Student’s Union, TLTH.
+Both student unions also arranges contact with the Student representative at LU, where you can also get help to appeal a case which has been processed at the department or assistance if your case gets passed on to the disciplinary board.